Postgraduate Open Day – Wednesday 2nd November 2016

 Training postgraduates for their future research career is a key priority at CIMR.
 This is a great place to do a PhD or MPhil, whether you are interested in the function of healthy cells and tissues or directly in the molecular mechanisms underlying disease.
 Our PIs aim to understand the cell biology of disease mechanisms using a wide range of disciplines including biochemistry, genetics, structural biology, cell biology, immunology and molecular biology.
 The application of many approaches and techniques is often necessary to understand biological systems.

-Around 20% of the 250 scientists at the CIMR are postgraduate students carrying out research towards a PhD degree.
+CIMR comprises approximately 230 scientists and about 70 graduate students, who are organised into around 24 research groups.
 There is a balance of clinical (clinical training fellows or MBPhD students) and basic scientists, and we aim to provide a stimulating and supportive research environment for all.

 PhD programmes for basic researchers.
 We have two 4 year PhD programmes: the CIMR 4 year PhD programme and the Infection, Inflammation and Immunity programme.
 Both offer rotations through several laboratories during the first year, before a 3 year thesis project in a particular group.